Claire is an Avid Educator

 Family is of the utmost importance to Claire

-Claire loves spending time with her husband and daughter.
+Claire loves spending time with her husband, her daughter and son.
 She is thankful every day that she is able to work alongside her father in partnership in a family business.
 For that reason, she is happy that her practice centers on families.
 It gives Claire great joy that she can craft plans that promote family harmony, assist couples in achieving their charitable dreams, and support extended families in smoothly passing on their business, farm and cabin to the younger generation.